viljokass/raster/README.md

 Uses GTK3 and glm.

-Still needs at least z-buffer implementation, some flat shading and whatever other things I decide to add in.
+Still needs at least z-buffer implementation and whatever other things I decide to add in.
+Texture mapping, maybe